LibreOffice/core/solenv/maven/README.md

 section, e.g. https://oss.sonatype.org/content/repositories/orglibreoffice-4711

-Use this URL for further testing of the artifacts in this repository, e.g. to try building a extension against this API in this repository update the version in the `pom.xml` and configure the repository:
+Use this URL for further testing of the artifacts in this repository, e.g. to try building an extension against this API in this repository update the version in the `pom.xml` and configure the repository:

 ----